Misconceptions of a paranormal investigator

 We don’t get paid

-There is really no such thing as a professional paranormal investigator.
 There are a lucky few people that may have a paid gig as a paranormal investigator on tours and of course the small amount of celebrities with their own tv shows and make their money on the convention circuit but generally speaking, you aren’t going to make any money.
+A lot of people that have managed to turn their paranormal adventures into a business are no millionaires.
 In fact be prepared to spend money and lots of it.
 As a perfect example for you, we do not get paid to host the investigations at Black Rock House.
 All of the equipment we let you use, we have paid for.
 All of the batteries (boy doesn’t the cost of batteries add of up over time?) that is used in the equipment, we have paid for.
 The petrol we have used in our own cars to drive an hour to the location to give you this experience, we have paid for.
 In the case of Black Rock House 100% of the ticket price goes to them to preserve history.
 I guess I am saying this to a select few people who like to come on tours and sometimes I wonder why they even come and make our life difficult.
 We are doing all of this to give people like yourself the paranormal investigation experience.
 We do it in our own time away from our families and it hits our wallet so please be nice to us, we are doing it for you.
 The people attending are coming because they have a curiosity and maybe want to see it or experience it for themselves.
 If you don't believe in it, that is fine, but you don't need to come along and ruin it and judge everyone else for just 'seeing what is out there'.